CIS-1902 Python Programming 🐍

 Welcome to CIS-1902 Python Programming!
 In recent years, Python has truly shown its dominance as a programming language.
 In fact, Python is arguably the most popular programming language in the world today.
 Due to its simplistic nature and vast developer ecosystem, Python is a premier choice in a myriad of fields such as data analysis & processing, machine learning, and web development.
 This course aims to introduce you to the latest paradigms in a wide breadth of these topics and ultimately the skills necessary to excel at utilizing Python for any use case.

-We will begin by going over the fundamentals of Python, after which we will cover two modules: scientific computing/machine learning and web development.
+We will begin by going over the fundamentals of Python, after which we will cover two modules: data science and web development.
 Each class will typically be broken in two halves: a short lecture covering the topic of the day and then an in-class lab or code-along.
 At the end of the course you will build a final project of your choosing!

 Some highlights of the topics covered include: